 In the last few months Zare has equipped itself with a Quality Control and Testing Center which is used to guarantee the conformity of the components with the client’s requests.
 Owning an internal department lie this allows to shorten the supply chain and ensures greater attention to the checks carried out on the components as they are designed and based exclusively on the AM.

-To this date, the company has achieved a further and fundamental goal: the installation of two CNC 5 Axis GF centers Mikron MILL P500 U with a robotized island.
-Zare is the first Italian service to introduce the concept of Additive Integration™, combining 3D printing and CNC machines.
+To this date, the company has achieved a further and fundamental goal: the installation of two CNC 5 Axis GF centers Mikron MILL P500 U with a robotized island and a CNC 5 Axis GF center Mikron MILL P800 U D. Zare is the first Italian service to introduce the concept of Additive Integration™, combining 3D printing and CNC machines.
 It will be possible for designers to have a supply chain reduced to a minimum but, above all, to design components that are the result of the integration of a single cognitive and productive process.
 Time is proving that additive and subtractive are not in competition but represent two compatible and complementary productive visions, capable of satisfying the demand for light and complex components.

 The certifications obtained by ZARE